prl-mushr/mushr_mocap/README.md

-# bmushr-mocap
+# mushr-mocap

-Some useful code for running mocap for MuSHR cars.
+Code for running mocap for MuSHR cars.